-Data can be read from either the output register, the control register, or the calibration registers.
+Data can be read from the output register, the control register, or the calibration registers.
 A0 determines whether the data read accesses data from the control register or from the output/calibration registers.
 This A0 signal must remain valid for the duration of the serial read operation.
 With A0 high, data is accessed from either the output register or from the calibration registers.
 With A0 low, data is accessed from the control register.

-The function of the $\overline{\text{DRDY}}$ line is dependent only on the output update rate of the device and the reading of the output data register. $\overline{\text{DRDY}}$ goes low when a new data-word is available in the output data register.
+The function of the \overline{DRDY} line is dependent on only the output update rate of the device and the reading of the output data register. \overline{DRDY} goes low when a new data-word is available in the output data register.
 It is reset high when the last bit of data (either 16th bit or 24th bit) is read from the output register.
-If data is not read from the output register, the $\overline{\text{DRDY}}$ line will remain low.
-The output register will continue to be updated at the output update rate, but $\overline{\text{DRDY}}$ will not indicate this.
+If data is not read from the output register, the \overline{DRDY} line will remain low.
+The output register will continue to be updated at the output update rate, but \overline{DRDY} will not indicate this.
 A read from the device in this circumstance will access the most recent word in the output register.
-If a new data-word becomes available to the output register while data is being read from the output register, $\overline{\text{DRDY}}$ will not indicate this and the new dataword will be lost to the user. $\overline{\text{DRDY}}$ is not affected by reading from the control register or the calibration registers.
+If a new data-word becomes available to the output register while data is being read from the output register, \overline{DRDY} will not indicate this and the new data-word will be lost to the user. \overline{DRDY} is not affected by reading from the control register or the calibration registers.

-Data can be accessed from the output data register only when \overline{DRDY} is low.
-If \overline{RFS} goes low with \overline{DRDY} high, no data transfer will take place. \overline{DRDY} does not have any effect on reading data from the control register or from the calibration registers.
+\overline{DRDY} is low.
+If RFS goes low with \overline{DRDY} high, no data transfer will take place. \overline{DRDY} does not have any effect on reading data from the control register or from the calibration registers.

-Figure 10 shows a timing diagram for reading from the AD7710 in the self-clocking mode.
-This read operation shows a read from the AD7710's output data register.
-A read from the control register or calibration registers is similar, but, in these cases, the DRDY line is not related to the read function.
-Depending on the output update rate, it can go low at any stage in the control/ calibration register read cycle without affecting the read and its status should be ignored.
+Figure 11 shows a timing diagram for reading from the AD7712 in the self-clocking mode.
+This read operation shows a read from the AD7712's output data register.
+A read from the control register or calibration registers is similar, but, in these cases, the \overline{DRDY} line is not related to the read function.
+Depending on the output update rate, it can go low at any stage in the control/calibration register read cycle without affecting the read and its status should be ignored.
 A read operation from either the control or calibration registers must always read 24 bits of data from the respective register.

-Figure 10 shows a read operation from the AD7710.
+Figure 11 shows a read operation from the AD7712.
 For the timing diagram shown, it is assumed that there is a pull-up resistor on the SCLK output.
-With $\overline{\text{DRDY}}$ low, the $\overline{\text{RFS}}$ input is brought low. $\overline{\text{RFS}}$ going low enables the serial clock of the AD7710 and also places the MSB of the word on the serial data line.
-All subsequent data bits are clocked out on a high to low transition of the serial clock.
-The final active falling edge of SCLK clocks out the LSB and this LSB is valid prior to the final active rising edge of SCLK.
-Coincident with the next falling edge of SCLK and the SDATA outputs.
-This means that the data hold time for the LSB is slightly shorter than for all other bits.
+With \overline{DRDY} low, the \overline{RFS} input is brought low. \overline{RFS} going low enables the serial clock of the AD7712 and also places the MSB of the word on the serial data line.
+All subsequent data bits are clocked out on a high to low transition of the serial clock and are valid prior to the following rising edge of this clock.
+The final active falling edge of SCLK clocks out the LSB, and this LSB is valid prior to the final active rising edge of SCLK.
+Coincident with the next falling edge of SCLK, \overline{DRDY} is reset high. \overline{DRDY} going high turns off the SCLK and the SDATA outputs, which means that the data hold time for the LSB is slightly shorter than for all other bits.

-Figure 10.
+Figure 11.
 Self-Clocking Mode, Output Data Read Operation